April 2, 2026

 California law does not require employers to offer any specific severance amount.
 Employers typically calculate severance pay based on your length of service, often offering one to two weeks of pay per year of employment.
 However, the law does not require that formula, and a company's employment policy may set its own terms entirely.
 What you receive can also depend on your role, your payroll status, and what the employer believes it takes to secure a release from you.

+Negotiating a severance agreement is always an option, and many employees do not realize this.
 If your employer acted illegally, the value of your potential claim may be significantly higher than the severance on the table.
-A severance agreement attorney can help you evaluate whether the offer reflects what your situation is worth and whether there is room to negotiate.
+A severance agreement attorney can help you evaluate whether the offer reflects what your situation is worth and identify whether there is room to negotiate better terms.
 Our team at Frontier Law Center handles this type of review regularly, and we work on a contingency basis, meaning there are no upfront fees to get started.

-When You Should Contact a Severance Agreement Lawyer in California
+When You Need a Severance Agreement Attorney on Your Side

 Before you decide whether to sign, it is worth finding out what you may actually be giving up.
 That is exactly what our team at Frontier Law Center does.
 We investigate the circumstances of your termination, review the agreement itself, and give you a clear picture of whether signing is in your best interest or whether there is a stronger path worth exploring.

 Think of it less as "do I have a case?" and more as "do I have all the information I need to make this decision?"
-Most employees don't.
-And signing before you have that information is how employers close the door on claims before employees ever know they had one.
+Most employees do not have that information.
+And signing before you have it is how employers close the door on claims before employees ever know they had one.

-If you received a severance agreement after being let go, that is enough of a reason to reach out.
-A free review from our team costs you nothing and gives you information your employer already has.
+If you received a severance agreement after being let go, that alone is reason enough to reach out to Frontier Law Center.
+You do not need to have already decided what to do, and you do not need to be certain something went wrong.
+A free review from our team costs you nothing and gives you the same information your employer already has from their own attorneys.

 If your termination may have been wrongful under California law, that context matters enormously before you sign anything.
-You can also read more about what qualifies as wrongful termination in our related posts, including fired for no reason in California and can you sue for wrongful termination in California.
+You can also read more about what qualifies as wrongful termination in our related posts, including fired for no reason in California and how to sue for wrongful termination in California.

-How Frontier Law Center Reviews Severance Agreements for California Employees
+How Frontier Law Center Approaches Your Severance Agreement Review

-Severance agreements are designed to protect your employer.
-Every clause, every deadline, every line of release language exists because their legal team put it there with the company's interests in mind, not yours.
+Severance agreements exist to protect your employer.
+Every clause, every deadline, and every line of release language exists because their legal team put it there with the company's interests in mind, not yours.

-If there is room to negotiate better terms or a higher amount, we will tell you.
+If there is room to negotiate better terms or a higher amount, we will tell you plainly.
 If the agreement looks fair given your circumstances, we will tell you that too.
-Our job is to make sure the outcome serves you, not just closes the door for them.
+Our goal is to make sure the outcome serves you, not just closes the door for your employer.

 Common Questions About Severance Agreements in California